What is a birth injury?

 “A mishandled birth can result in severe disability.
 Financial compensation can help towards paying for lifetime care needs.”

-More on birth injury
+More about birth injury

 Injuries to Babies